John J. Marchi

+Early life, education, and military service

+Giovanni Marchi was born in 1921 to parents who had immigrated to the U.S. from Lucca, Tuscany, Italy.
 He attended parochial schools on Staten Island before graduating with honors from Manhattan College in 1942.
-Marchi subsequently earned a J.D. from St. John's University School of Law in 1950 and a J.S.D. from Brooklyn Law School in 1953.
 In World War II, he served with the Coast Guard on antisubmarine duty in the Atlantic and with the Navy in the Okinawa campaign in the Pacific.
-Marchi also served as a Commander in the Active Reserve after the war, retiring from the service in 1982.
+Marchi earned a J.D. from St. John's University School of Law in 1950 and a J.S.D. from Brooklyn Law School in 1953.
+Marchi also served as a Commander in the Active Reserve after World War II, retiring from the service in 1982.